dawnandrew100/seq.rs/README.md

-# bioinformatics.rs

-## Bioinformatics in Rust
+# Bioinformatics in Rust

-Welcome to **bioinformatics.rs**, your go-to hub for all things Rust in the world of bioinformatics.
+Welcome to **seq.rs**, your go-to hub for all things Rust in the world of bioinformatics.
 This site is built with [Zola](https://www.getzola.org) and styled using the sleek and minimal [PaperMod](https://github.com/cydave/zola-theme-papermod)theme to deliver